Written by Rachael Kraft (Avid Equestrian 20+ Years) Last Updated 3/13/2023

 Traveling with your horses is a lot of fun… but it’s also a lot of work and responsibility!

-When it comes to safety, one of the most important sets of items you need to stock are your equine first aid kit.
+When it comes to safety, one of the most important sets of items you need to stock are your horse first aid kit.

-A well-stocked kit will let you manage any minor injury while out with your horses.
+A well-stocked horse first aid kit will let you manage any minor injury while out with your horses.
 It may also help you stabilize a more serious wound until you can seek professional medical attention.

 Any horse owner knows that horses like to explore and get into things they shouldn’t.
 Often, this results in accidents that may keep you in a constant state of worry.

 But you can’t bubble wrap your horse.
 All you can do is be ready to handle anything that comes your way with smart and calm first aid measures.

 It’s a great idea to have a specific well-stocked horse first aid kit for your trailer.
 Leave it in there all the time so you always have it at a moment’s notice.

 When your horse is injured, time is critical.
 You don’t want to waste a lot of time searching for items in a disorganized bucket or asking a bunch of strangers if they can spare some supplies.